 Happiness Lies In Contentment Completing Story For SSC

-There lived a cobbler in a small village.
-He was not rich, but he was happy.
-Every morning, he sat outside his tiny shop, fixing shoes.
+Once, there lived a cobbler in a small village.
+He was not rich, but he was always happy.
+Every morning, he sat outside his little shop and repaired shoes.
 While he worked, he sang cheerful songs.
-People in the village admired his joyful spirit.
+The villagers liked him because he was friendly and joyful.

-One day, a wealthy man stopped by the shop.
-He noticed how happy the cobbler looked while working.
-Curious, the man asked, “What makes you so happy?
-You earn so little.”
-The cobbler smiled and said, “I love my work.
-I have enough to eat and a roof over my head.
-What more do I need?”
+One day, a rich man passed by the shop.
+He saw the cobbler smiling while working.
+The rich man was surprised and asked, “How are you so happy when you earn so little?”
+The cobbler smiled and replied, “I love my work.
+I have food to eat and a place to sleep.
+That is enough for me.”

-The rich man thought for a while.
-He decided to gift the cobbler a bag full of gold coins.
-The cobbler was shocked.
-He thanked the man and took the bag home.
+The rich man wanted to help him, so he gave the cobbler a bag full of gold coins.
+The cobbler was surprised but thanked him and took the gold home.

 At first, the cobbler felt lucky.
-But soon, he became worried.
-He didn’t know where to hide the gold.
-At night, he couldn’t sleep, fearing someone might steal it.
-The worry took away his happiness.
-Singing while working became rare.
+But soon, he started to worry.
+He did not know where to hide the gold.
+At night, he could not sleep because he feared someone might steal it.
+He stopped singing.
+He stopped smiling.
+His heart was full of fear instead of joy.

 Happiness Lies In Contentment Completing Story For Class 9 10